 For example, focusing on the skill requirements for a job can broaden the potential pool of talent, enabling leaders to obtain talent with skills that would otherwise remain hidden.
 For example, today’s career frameworks can document the projects employees have worked on and the skills they’ve acquired, revealing talent that could be leveraged in adjacent, critical roles.

-By linking job titles to clear, relevant, and critical skills and responsibilities, organizations can also pay employees fairly, more accurately measure their performance, and more fluidly replace them if they depart.
+By linking job titles to clear, relevant, and critical skills and responsibilities, organisations can also pay employees fairly, more accurately measure their performance, and more fluidly replace them if they depart.
 Turnover, though, is less likely when employees see clear pathways to a wide range of opportunities within the company.
 That’s because broader career levels give people more internal and lateral career development.
 For example, talented individual contributors could see a path to advance their careers that does not require becoming a people manager.
 Greater clarity in career options supports attraction and retention, saving the time and expense of hiring someone new.

 Resolve today’s challenges

-In any case, the right approach to creating a career framework is to start with the greatest area of need, as determined by the organization; not force-fitting it into a generic structure or using a cookie-cutter approach.
+In any case, the right approach to creating a career framework is to start with the greatest area of need, as determined by the organisation; not force-fitting it into a generic structure or using a cookie-cutter approach.
 The most successful career frameworks are used in conjunction with solid HR processes and consulting, including skills assessment tools, benchmarking and compensation perspectives.

-Future-proof your organization
+Future-proof your organisation

 A modern career framework not only addresses today’s burning issues; it also helps leaders prepare for the future by:

 - Understanding the jobs that are required for success today and proactively planning for jobs and skills that will support the business strategy and enable future growth.